 Despite the singular focus on cheese, Calandra comes out on bottom.
 The knots are more like knobs, denser and less flavorful than their competition.
 I couldn't help but feel like something was missing: they lacked the tug of the others, as if the flatness of the flavor was captured in the body of the cheese.
 Cheerful creaminess was largely absent, overtaken by a wanton absence: a reluctant, "meh."
 Those swimming in olive oil offered more by way of flavor, but are ultimately too oily to be taken alone.

-Casa's are noticeable fresher than the rest and can be downed in one fell swoop.
+Casa's are noticeably fresher than the rest and can be downed in one fell swoop.
 Good bocconcini, in all their undressed simplicity, are one of the world's perfect snacks: taken with a glass of minerally white wine or on their own, they're a reminder of all the quietly good things we often overlook.

-Pair your boccocini with a soda from local company Bronx Pop, which sells soft drinks in unabashedly nostalgic flavors that recall old-timey soda jerks.
+Pair your bocconcini with a soda from local company Bronx Pop, which sells soft drinks in unabashedly nostalgic flavors that recall old-timey soda jerks.
 Grab a root beer, maybe a lime rickey too, and head on out.

 Joe's Italian Deli